kstac/advent-of-code/README.md

-# advent-of-code
-Advent of Code
+Repo for Advent of Code problems - https://adventofcode.com/

+2021
+---
+The year of Haskell!